nbroeking/Twitter-Data-Mining/README.md

 __Streaming.py__

 This file has all the code that pulled tweets and stored them in our database.

 __Classifier.py__

 This file pulls the tweets from the database.
 Runs the pre-processor and classifier and then exports the data to a csv file.

-___Stock_tweets.r__
+__Stock_tweets.r__

 This file contains all the code used to determine no correlation between the data sets.

 __training.csv__

 This file is read in by the classifier and contains all the training tweets we used to train the Naive Bayes Classifier.

 __stop.txt__

 This is a list of stop words that are determined to have no sentiment and so we can remove them from our feature vector.

 Realtime
 --------

-This sub directory contains all
+This sub directory contains all the code related to the Application.
+TwitterClassifier contains all the Android code and restApi contains all the server code.